 Lease cost was recognized on a straight-line basis over the lease term.
-For the three months ended March 31, 2021, the Company recognized a total of approximately \$1.6 million of total lease costs and \$0.5 million of variable lease costs, related to the Head Lease.
-The Company did not record any lease costs related to the Head Lease during the three months ended March 31, 2022.
-For the three months ended March 31, 2021, the Company paid \$1.4 million related to its lease liability.
+For the three and nine months ended September 30, 2021, the Company recognized approximately \$0.6 million and \$2.2 million, respectively, of total lease costs and \$0.2 million and \$0.7 million, respectively, of variable lease costs, related to the Head Lease.
+The Company did not record any lease costs related to the Head Lease during the nine months ended September 30, 2022.
+For the three and nine months ended September 30, 2021, the Company paid \$0.5 million and \$1.9 million, respectively, related to its lease liability.

-In May 2021, the Company signed a membership agreement to lease space with WeWork at 501 Boylston Street, Boston, Massachusetts.
-The lease commenced on August 1, 2021 and was accounted for as a short term lease.
-The Company recorded \$0.1 million lease expense associated with the membership agreement during the three months ended March 31, 2022.
+In May 2021 the Company signed a 12-month membership agreement to lease space with WeWork at 501 Boylston Street, Boston, Massachusetts, commencing on August 1, 2021.
+The agreement was extended for six months on August 1, 2022.
+The 12-month agreement and 6-month extension are accounted for as short-term leases.
+The Company recorded \$0.1 million and \$0.2 million of lease expense associated with the membership agreement during the three and nine months ended September 30, 2022, respectively.

-On September 15, 2020, the Company entered into a Sublease Termination Agreement (the "Sublease Termination Agreement") to terminate its sublease of 15,700 rentable square feet of its leased premises under the Head Lease.
+On September 15, 2020, the Company entered into a Sublease Termination Agreement (the "Sublease Termination Agreement") to terminate its sublease of 15,700 rentable square feet, of its leased premises under the Head Lease.
 Under the terms of the Sublease Termination Agreement, the subtenant was relieved of its obligation to provide future cash rental payments to the Company.
 The agreements requiring the former subtenant to provide licensed rooms and services to the Company free of charge through the original sublease term survived the sublease termination.
 The Company gained access to the licensed rooms and services beginning in the third quarter of 2021.
 The letter of credit security deposit related to the sublease was released.